Measuring leaf water stress

 A researcher can use the leaf clip to measure leaf water stress in situ.
 The resulting spectra can show the primary water absorption feature wavelengths for analysis of water stress: 760,970,1200,1450 and 1950 nanometers.
 Changes in the red edge that indicate water stress (moving to shorter wavelengths) can also be noted as an indication of less chlorophyll production.
 All spectra are saved as ASCII files for use with third party software including ENVI, R2 and chemometrics software.
 In addition, the DARWin SP Data Acquisition software which controls the instrument includes pull-down menus for 19 vegetation indices including WBI (Water Band Index) and NDWI (Normalized Difference Water Index).

-An optional GETAC PDA has a digital camera and GPS and tags photos, coordinates, voice notes and altimeter readings to your scans.
+An optional handheld rugged tablet has a digital camera and GPS and tags photos and coordinates to your scans.

 A spectra taken with the leaf clip and PSR+ showing the water absorption bands and the red edge.